 Cloud Readiness-Value Alignment Matrix

-At a very high level, the Cloud Readiness-Value Alignment Matrix is used in the context of business, technology.
+At a very high level, the Cloud Readiness-Value Alignment Matrix is used in the context of business, technology, strategy.

 Cloud Readiness-Value Alignment Matrix quadrant descriptions, including examples